Choosing the Right Airbrush Compressor

 To connect your airbrush to the compressor, you will need a flexible air hose, which you usually have to buy separately.
 Most airbrushes and airbrush compressors have a 1/8″ fitting.

-One option to consider is a compressor hose with a quick release connector like this one available on .
+One option to consider is a compressor hose with a quick release connector.
 This type of hose allows you to easily and quickly connect and disconnect the airbrush from the compressor, and therefore avoid air leaks during the operation.
 This is especially useful if you need to clean or maintain your airbrush during a work session or if you are using multiple airbrushes at the same time.